maddog88/practice_test/README.md

 ### Type this after the money symbol ($).
 The money symbol just expresses you are in the terminal and is the first character you type after.
 ### example $ git clone <your git repo>
 git clone https://github.com/maddog88/practice_test.git
+### Behind the scene here is what is happening:  When you run git clone a script is being run behind the scenes to reach out to the url you gave it.
+Then github will ask who you are and your computer sends the gitconfig file information.
+Next as a final measure of authentication it may ask for your users name and password associated with your github.
+Username is maddog88.
+The password is the password you told me.

 ### Change into the directory you have cloned down.
 Your repository is essentially just a group of files in a directory.
 cd practice_test/